JWNicholson/king-crypto/README.md

 - Chart has 3 dfferent time frame options
 - local storage is used to remember users coin watch list

 Due to time restraints the app is designed with only iPhone screen sizes in mind.
-I wasn't concerned with design, just funcitionality.
+I wasn't concerned with design, just functionality.

 ![app-example](https://github.com/JWNicholson/king-crypto/blob/master/assets/King_Crypto-screenshots-md.png?raw=true)